SwellRT/swellrt/README.md

 ## What is a Collaborative Data Model?

 A collaborative data model is a data structure that is shared between a set of participants or users.
-Any change made in the model by a participant is notified to any other participant on near real-time.
+Any change made in the model by a participant is notified to others on near real-time.

 Data models are formed by a free combination of
 - Maps and lists
 - String values
+- Text documents

-The data structure can be changed any time.
-The API provides a root Map which contains the rest of structures and data.
+The data structure can be changed at any time.
+The API provides a root Map which contains the rest of data elements.

 ## Setting up a SwellRT Server (JavaScript API Provider)